nickriches/linguistics_handbook/docs/how_to_learn.md

 While you are thinking about clever procedures to test yourself on everything you need to know, just start taking some notes.
 Take a blank sheet of paper, or open up a note-taking app, and try to recall everything you need to know in note form.
 By taking notes you are having to actively recall and process the information you have learnt.
 For example, because you are incapable of rapidly writing down everything the lecturer says (unless you are a word-record typist or short-hand expert), you are having to identify the most important points when notetaking.
 Also, because human memory for linguistic form is generally weaker than our memory for linguistic meaning, you will have to write down the main points of the lecture in your own words, and in this way you are having to actively process the information.

 An additional benefit of note-taking is that you can easily show the structure of the material you are learning using headings and subheadings.
 All of the material you learn will have some kind of structure, e.g. a theory might consist of three key arguments, and the ICF clinical framework consists of four areas of functioning.
-Lectures, themselves will be organised into discrete sections.
+Lectures themselves will be organised into discrete sections.
 Moreover, there is evidence to suggest that information is more adequately processed and retained when it is explicitly integrated into a larger structure.
 For example the regular use of headings and subheadings in written passages helps the reader to read more quickly and accurately, and recall more information (Hyönä & Lorch, 2004; Lorch & Lorch, 1996; Sanchez et al., 2001).

 However, while the information you are given fits into an overarching structure, the technology which is used to deliver lectures is not great for showing structure.
 Powerpoint does not show structure very well, as it invites the user to create a continuous chain of slides.
 Sometimes lecturers add “Table of Contents” slides, but this is not that widely practised.
 By making notes you can actually impose structure on the material you are learning, using headings and subheadings, and this will help you to learn that material.

 ## The Cornell note-taking system

 A good tried and tested note-taking system is called “Cornell Notes”, which was devised by  Prof. Walter Pauk of Cornell University in the 1950s.
 If you do an internet search you will find loads of materials on this approach.
-Here is one link to start you off: https://medium.goodnotes.com/study-with-ease-the-best-way-to-take-notes-2749a3e8297b
+Here is one [link](https://medium.goodnotes.com/study-with-ease-the-best-way-to-take-notes-2749a3e8297b) to start you off.

 ## Why writing notes on slides may not be helpful